Marcofo21/liss_cleaning/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have checked that this issue has not already been reported.

-- [ ] I have confirmed this bug exists on the latest version of liss_cleaning.
+- [ ] I have confirmed this bug exists on the latest version of

-- [ ] (optional) I have confirmed this bug exists on the `main` branch of liss_cleaning.
+- [ ] (optional) I have confirmed this bug exists on the `main` branch of

 ---